Moudilu/Private-Cloud/README.md

 ## Guarantees

-None.
-Except that some things will fail at some point or the other, as always.
-Use your own brain.
+None. _You_ are responsible for what you do on your system, so think and try to understand what is done and why before you type, as always.
 See the attached [license](LICENSE).